lance-ying/phase_interface/README.md

 # Phase Interface - Agent Interaction Rating Experiment

-This is an experiment interface for rating agent interactions based on the `curr_belief` and `HRI` project structures.
-The interface presents video clips of agent interactions and collects ratings on a 0-100 scale.
+This is an experiment interface for rating agent interactions with behavioral descriptions.
+The interface presents segmented video clips of agent interactions and collects detailed ratings on goals, beliefs, and social relations.

 ## Features

-- **Video Presentation**: Displays 10 selected agent interaction videos
+- **Segmented Video Presentation**: Displays videos in timed segments with questions after each
+- **Behavioral Description**: After each complete video, participants describe what happened
+- **Two-Panel Layout**: Video on left, questions on right to avoid scrolling
-- **Rating System**: 0-100 rating scale with slider and input options
+- **Slider-Based Rating System**: 0-100 rating scales for goals, beliefs, and social relations
 - **Progress Tracking**: Visual progress bar showing completion status
 - **Firebase Integration**: Stores responses in Firebase Realtime Database
 - **Responsive Design**: Modern, clean interface optimized for user experience